Skip Navigation

 1. Submission of all required documents

-2. The child must be toilet-trained
+2. Child must be toilet-trained

 3. Child is emotionally and socially ready for a school environment